tenstorrent/pytorch2.0_ttnn/README.md

 ## Supported Models

 The table below summarizes the results of running various ML models through our TTNN compiler.
-For each model, we track whether the run was successful, the number of operations before and after conversion, the number of `to_device` and `from_device` operations, performance metrics, and accuracy.
+For each model, we track whether the run was successful, the number of operations before and after conversion, the number of `to_device` and `from_device` operations, performance metrics, and accuracy

 | Model                                                                                    | Run Success   | Torch Ops Before (Unique Ops)   | Torch Ops Remain (Unique Ops)   | To/From Device Ops   |   Original Run Time (ms) | Compiled Run Time (ms)   | Accuracy (%)   |
 |:-----------------------------------------------------------------------------------------|:--------------|:--------------------------------|:--------------------------------|:---------------------|-------------------------:|:-------------------------|:---------------|